codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 ### Step 2 - Define a Helm repository

 You should configure a Helm repository for the step to work with.
 Besides public HTTP repositories, we support a variety of private, authenticated Helm repositories.
-Codefresh also provide a free, managed Helm repository for every account.
+Codefresh also provides a free, managed Helm repository for every account.

 You will need to connect your repository with Codefresh as described [here]({{ site.baseurl }}/docs/new-helm/add-helm-repository/), or obtain your managed Helm repository URL as described [here]({{ site.baseurl }}/docs/new-helm/managed-helm-repository/#chart-repository-url).